1981, Middle Temple

 LLB (Hons), University of Sheffield

-Mr Clarke has acted in a number of large scale frauds, starting in the 1980's when he defended a solicitor and part time District Judge) in the largest mortgage fraud prosecution on the Northern Circuit - a case of solicitors, accountants and surveyors involved in multiple back to back property transactions.
+Mr Clarke has acted in a number of large scale frauds, starting in the 1980's (when he defended a solicitor and part time District Judge) in the then largest mortgage fraud prosecution on the Northern Circuit - a case of solicitors, accountants and surveyors involved in multiple back to back property transactions.
 Since then he has acted both for the Prosecution and Defence in cases involving many tens of thousands of documents.
-He is on the Serious Fraud Office panel of prosecutors.
 He has defended SFO prosecutions served in electronic format.
 He defended the CEO of a number of companies in the North East charged with conspiracy to defraud investors of over £85 million.
 He has defended in some of the largest cases of drugs importation to come before the courts, including a conspiracy that imported £250 million worth of cocaine.
+He has prosecuted and defended in Money Laundering cases involving complex accountancy evidence.
 He has appeared in contested POCA applications with claims for realisable amounts extending to millions of pounds.

 He has conducted cases involving palynological evidence as a geographical signature (by pollen and spores).